A Guide to the Best North Israel Winery Visits.

 This post is the second in a series of posts about wineries around Israel.
 The first post was Top 10 Jerusalem Area Winery Visits.

-When deciding which wineries to include, I consider the overall experience, the setting of the winery, the knowledge and friendliness of staff/hosts and the food served.
 Here are some of my recommendations of wineries to visit in the North of Israel.

 - Tishbi Winery (Kosher), Binyamina